pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  Description of the package group category

 ``display_order``
- Display order of the package group category
+ Display order of the package group category.
+If not specified, default value is '1024'

 ``packagegroupids``
  Package group IDs associated with the package category